oasisprotocol/old-docs/src/operators/creating-an-entity-package.md

 ## Details

-To create an entity package you must create a tarball (`.tar.gz`) that contains the following files:
+To create an Entity Package you must create a tarball (`.tar.gz`) that contains the following files:

 * `entity/entity_genesis.json` - This is the `entity_genesis.json` from the